Social Media Buttons in Comment Sections

 Although the comment sections were identical, we varied the available buttons.
 One-third of the participants saw “Like” buttons next to each comment, one-third saw “Recommend” buttons, and the final third saw “Respect” buttons.

-screen shot 2021 07 23 at 11.11.58 am
+Screen Shot 2021 07 23 at 11.11.58 AM

 Beside each button, a number indicated how many people had “Liked,” “Recommended,” or “Respected” the comment.
 The number associated with each comment was the same for all participants.
 When a participant clicked the button, the number increased by one.
 We unobtrusively tracked whether participants clicked the buttons to measure whether they interacted with the comments differently depending on the button they saw.